RishabParmar/High-on-Math/README.md

-High on Math android fun learning app
+High on Math is an Android app that tests basic Math ability of learners in an interactive manner